Here’s How To Cheat Your Tax Bracket — Legally

 7. Use a Child Care Reimbursement Account

-Some 70 percent of Americans spend at least 10 percent of their income on child care, and one in three are spending at least 20 percent, according to a Care.com survey.
+Some 70% of Americans spend at least 10% of their income on child care, and 1 in 3 are spending at least 20%, according to a Care.com survey.
 Some employers offer child care reimbursement accounts, which are similar to FSAs.
 The money you set aside in this type of account isn’t taxable, so you pay child care bills with pretax dollars.

 8. Sell Losing Stocks